-RIGHTS SOLD TO

 Liana Levi French

 Voland Italian Film & TV series rights

 La Claqueta & Amania Films film & TV series rights

-Manuscript in Spanish and French.
-English sample translated by Tim Gutteridge available.
+Manuscript in Spanish, French and Italian.
+English and German samples available

-Pages 248
+- Pages 248

+- Published

-Published in March 2023
+- in March 2023

 Maddi y las fronteras

+[Maddi]

 The story of a woman who did not follow to the conventions of her time, and who crossed all the red lines.
 A woman who did what no one expected of her.

 Maddi did not know what the future held for her when, one fine day in 1929, she landed at the foot of the Larrun mountain, on the border between Spain and France.
 This daughter of Basque peasants, just wanted to escape from a life of resignation.
 A rebel and non-conformist, she was determined to make her own way by running a hotel-restaurant on the Col de Saint-Ignace.
 Even if it meant getting a bad reputation for going against the grain.
 She doesn't mind, as long as she leads the life she has chosen!
 But soon Spain, and later the whole of Europe, would burn in flames.
 So this woman, who had made a habit of smuggling small goods, decides to go one step further and takes part in the resistance by smuggling documents and helping people to cross the nearby border, even after 1940, when her hotel is requisitioned by Nazi officials.

 Meet Maddi's unforgettable story.

-Almost 20,000 COPIES SOLD TOP 12 BESTSELLING FICTION BOOKS IN SPAIN
+Almost 20,000 COPIES SOLD

+TOP 12 BESTSELLING FICTION BOOKS IN SPAIN

+Click on the image to check out the French edition